mozilla/pkipolicy/rootstore/policy.md

 A Qualified Auditor MUST have relevant IT Security experience, or have audited a number of CAs, and be independent.
 Each Audit Report MUST be accompanied by documentation provided to Mozilla of the [audit team qualifications][Auditor-Qualifications] sufficient for Mozilla to determine the competence, experience, and independence of the auditor.

-If a CA wishes to use auditors who do not fit the definition of Qualified Auditor, then it MUST receive written permission from Mozilla to do so in advance of the start of the audit engagement.
+If a CA operator wishes to use auditors who do not fit the definition of Qualified Auditor, then it MUST receive written permission from Mozilla to do so in advance of the start of the audit engagement.
 Mozilla will make its own determination as to the suitability of the suggested party or parties, at its sole discretion.